eclipse/paho.mqtt.cpp/README.md

  For full details, see [CONTRIBUTING.md](https://github.com/eclipse/paho.mqtt.cpp/blob/master/CONTRIBUTING.md).

 ## Building from source

+*GNU Make and autotools are now considered deprecated.
+They will be removed from the repository in an upcoming release.*

 _CMake_ is now the only supported build system.
 For information about _autotools_, see  [DEPRECATED_BUILD.md](https://github.com/eclipse/paho.mqtt.cpp/blob/master/CONTRIBUTING.md).
 CMake is a cross-platform build system suitable for Unix and non-Unix platforms such as Microsoft Windows.